WeepingDogel/WeepingDogel.github.io/posts/a-simple-client-server-project-made-by-python-and-vue3/index.md

 ```

 While the client recevied the data to render the page, it will still access the server to get the static files.
-So let's mount the staitc direcotry.
+So let's mount the staitc directory.

 ```commandline
 $ ls src/static/ -lh